Επεξεργασία

 Κοινή χρήση μέσω

-Tutorial: Customized reports in Azure Data Explorer (ADX) using data from Microsoft Entra ID
+Tutorial: Create customized reports in Azure Data Explorer by using data from Microsoft Entra

-1. Set up Azure Data Explorer in an Azure subscription.
+• Set up Azure Data Explorer in an Azure subscription, or create a free cluster.

-2. Extract data from Microsoft Entra and third-party databases or applications using PowerShell scripts and MS Graph.
+• Extract data from Microsoft Entra ID by using PowerShell scripts and Microsoft Graph.

-4. Build a custom query using Kusto Query Language.
+• Build a custom query by using KQL.

-By the end of this tutorial, you'll have built skills to develop customized views of the access rights and permissions of users across different applications using Microsoft supported tools.
+By the end of this tutorial, you'll be able to develop customized views of the access rights and permissions of users.
+These views span multiple applications via Microsoft-supported tools.
+You can also bring in data from non-Microsoft databases or applications to report on those access rights and permissions.

 Prerequisites